fil0s/virtuoso-gem-finder/docs/helius_api.md

 - Some methods like `get_historical_holder_counts` are currently placeholders that provide mock data
 - Token holder count may be obtained from metadata or calculated using RPC calls if not available in metadata
 - Wallet type analysis is simplified and would benefit from more sophisticated algorithms in production
 - API keys can be rotated by updating the environment variables
+- If you're experiencing 401 or 404 errors, ensure your API key is valid and has the necessary permissions